4 Must Visit Bookstores in Halifax

 Rodney’s brother, Larry Jones, had helped him set up the bookstore.
 A lot of the family members had taken part in building the bookstore.

 In the past 50 years, the bookstore has moved from Richmond Street to the Confederation Court Mall.
 They also had a store in the Waterfront Mall.
-In 1989, Rodney opened the second branch of the bookstore in Halifax on Spring Garden Road.
+1989, Rodney opened the second bookstore branch on Spring Garden Road in Halifax.

 Rodney passed away in 2013.
-In the following year, there were two new owners of the bookstore, Dan and Marlene Macdonald.
+In the following year, the bookstore was owned by two new owners, Dan and Marlene Macdonald.
 From that time on, a new chapter and used books were started.

 Bookmark is very close to its customers.
 People who have been visiting the store since their childhood now have become part of the family.
 Bookmark is very welcoming to its customers, and it has a long way to go as well.